 From shopping in the high-class La Recoleta district to visiting classy bars in Palermo, the city has little treasures scattered all over.
 You could take a stroll through beautiful neighborhoods or visit the Sunday markets to buy some local antiques – you’ll never run out of attractions in Buenos Aires.

 The climate of Buenos Aires attracts Expats due to its four distinct but mild seasons.
-The summers are sunny but bearable and temperatures never drop below freezing in winters.
+The summers are sunny but bearable, and winter temperatures never drop below freezing.

 If you prefer the charm of a small town over an urban city, Mendoza should be your top pick.
 Located amidst the foothills in the north-central region of Argentina, Mendoza captures that perfect wine country aesthetic.

 The city of Mendoza has made it to the world’s top ten wine capitals and is a part of the Argentine Wine Route called Ruta del Vino.
 Beyond the wine country lies downtown Mendoza which provides all the infrastructure and modern amenities you need to live a comfortable life.
 All in all, a great place for lovers of wine and small towns.

 Outdoor enthusiasts who are looking for a more relaxed lifestyle and natural beauty will love settling down in the city of San Carlos Bariloche.
 The city lies on the southern shore of Nahuel Huapi Lake and has been a hidden gem for many years.

 This sleepy little mountain town transformed into a popular vacation destination after major infrastructural improvements in the 1950s.
 The architecture calls to mind an alpine village with major German and Swiss influences.